 Technically just over the border in Cumbria, but still a part of the Yorkshire Dales National Park, The Howgill Fells is a tough walk, although only 5.9-miles long.
-It kicks off at Low Haygarth – you have a very steep ascent to get into the fells, then all of a sudden, Cautley Spout will appear from a sheer cliff face in front of you.
-It’s England’s highest above-ground waterfall.
-You can see Red Gill Beck flowing 650 feet from a plateau named The Calf, which is where you’ll head next.
-Admire the show-stopping views across Bowerdale before you head back, popping into The Cross Keys Temperance Inn, an alcohol-free pub where you can enjoy home-cooked grub.
+Starting at Low Haygarth, there’s a steep ascent to get to the fells, when all of a sudden, Cautley Spout (England’s highest above-ground waterfall) will appear from a sheer cliff face in front of you.
+Red Gill Beck flows 650 feet from The Calf plateau, where you’ll head next.
+Views across Bowerdale are impressive, while you even have a chance to visit The Cross Keys Temperance Inn on your return.

 The walk starts at The Cross Keys Temperance Inn, Cautley, Sedbergh, Cumbria, LA10 5NE.
 Check out the route.

 Straddling the Cumbria and Yorkshire border, the Ingleton Waterfalls Trails is one of the best walks anywhere.
 It’s just 4.3-miles long but can be pretty tough-going as you visit six falls, a gorge and a glen.
 Start at Swilla Glen and head to the River Twiss, which you’ll follow down through an ancient woodland.
 You’ll soon reach Pecca Falls and Hollybush Spout, the latter of which is home to a refreshment cabin, before reaching the beautiful Thornton Force.
 Then it’s time to head back, passing Beezley Falls, Rival Falls and Baxenghyll Gorge.

 The walk starts at Broadwood Entrance, Ingleton, Carnforth, Cumbria, LA6 3ET.
 Check out the route.